 Of course, you should have secured a job first before looking for accommodation.
 And it’s not about being capable of paying rent: it helps to choose your apartment with your office location in mind as this decision will save you time and money on your daily commute.

 You should also consider living some distance away from downtown, while still near an excellent public transport system.
-The cost of living declines as you move farther away from the city centre and it will be perfect if there’s a subway or bus station within walking distance.
+The cost of living decreases as you move farther away from the city centre, and the increase in commute time shouldn’t be too significant if there’s a subway or bus station within walking distance from your rental.

 2. Take out a Long-Term Lease